 We strongly encourage you to study back issues of our publication to gain an idea of what we publish.
 Some of our content is also available for review on our Web site, www.ruralmissouri.coop.
 Writing in a similar style or format as our staff could help your story get purchased for publication.

 Fees are competitive but vary widely.
 Payment upon acceptance.

 Rural Missouri is a photography-oriented publication.
 We are interested in stories which can be illustrated with strong photographs or artwork.

 We are particularly interested in writers with well-developed ideas for illustrating their stories or who are able to shoot pictures themselves.
 Snap shots do not qualify as good photographs for the magazine.
 In most cases, a Rural Missouri staff member will shoot pictures to accompany a story.
 That said, we will be happy to consider 300 dpi digital images if you want to include them for consideration.

-Rural Missouri publishes relatively short stories.
-Required length of a feature story is 1,000 words to maximum of 1,100 words.
+Required length of a feature story is 1,200 words to maximum of 1,300 words.
 We will not attempt to edit a long story to fit the publication, so please adhere to our requested word length.
 Also, please keep in mind that we refer to the AP Stylebook when writing for our magazine — so please submit a story which is edited to AP style.

 We strongly suggest sending a well-written, detailed query letter before submitting a story.
 We may have already covered the topic, may currently be working on a story of the same nature, or the topic may not fit our publication.
 In your contact letter, describe in as much detail as possible what the story is about, why it would interest our readers and what ideas you may have for illustrating the story.
 Also include brief information about yourself, particularly your writing experience.
 Sending a sample of your previous published work with your query would be helpful so we can learn your writing style.